MinsuChae/MedicalAI/README.md

 # Notice
 This repository is not software such as source code.
-It is operated for study.
+It is operated for class.
 Contents support only the Korean language.

 # Original dataset source